GM extends recall to cover all Chevy Bolts due to fire risk

 The Detroit-based automaker said it will replace the battery modules in all the vehicles.

-The move will cost the company about $1 billion.
+The latest recall will cost the company about $1 billion, bringing the total cost of the Bolt battery recalls to $1.8 billion.

 GM said owners should limit charging to 90% of battery capacity.
-The Bolts, including a new SUV, should be parked outdoors until the modes are replaced.
+The Bolts, including a new SUV, should be parked outdoors until the modules are replaced.

 The original recall was blamed on a manufacturing defect at a South Korean factory run by LG Chemical Solution, GM’s battery supplier.
 But the company said an investigation showed that the defects are possible in batteries made at other sites.
 Most newer Bolt batteries are made at an LG plant in Holland, Michigan.